Nevada-State-English/nsu-english-thesis/pages/locations.md

 ## Browse Locations

-Use this word cloud visualization to browse locations.
+Use this word cloud visualization to browse locations addressed in the research of these projects.
 Word size is determined by frequency and all words link to a corresponding collection search.